Manicule: Handwritten manicules

 According to John Johnson's Typographia, Or The Printers' Instructor (1824), the manicule was one of many self-explanatory marginal symbols appearing in Domesday Book, completed in 1086.

-The oldest book known to contain a manicule is the 1086 land survey, Domesday Book, but the age of the annotation is unknown and may date to later than the 11th century.
-Domesday Book uses a range of symbols for marginal annotations including the manicule and other marks such as daggers.
-Though the manicule was frequently used for centuries to annotate books by both copyists and readers, there was little written about the mark itself.
-Printer John Johnson's 1824 guide and history on typography, Typographia, Or The Printers' Instructor, lays out the book's various reference marks, such as the dagger, manicule, and asterisk as reference symbols that "in most instances explain themselves."
+Though the manicule was used for centuries to annotate books by both copyists and readers, there was little written about the mark itself.
+The oldest book known to contain a manicule is the 1086 land survey, Domesday Book, but the age of the annotation is unknown and may date to much later.
+Domesday Book uses a range of symbols for marginal annotations including the manicule and daggers.
+Printer John Johnson's 1824 typography guide, Typographia, Or The Printers' Instructor, dismissively says that Domesday Book's various reference marks, including the dagger, manicule, and asterisk, "in most instances explain themselves".

-Manicules appeared in 12th-century handwritten manuscripts in Spain, and became common in 14th and 15th-century Italian manuscripts.
+Manicules appeared in 12th-century handwritten manuscripts in Spain, and became common in 14th- and 15th-century Italian manuscripts.
 Some were as simple as "two squiggly strokes suggesting the barest sketch of a pointing hand" and thus quick to draw, while others were playful and elaborate, with shading and artful cuffs.
 Some have fingers lengthened and bent to point deep into the text.
-For example, a fourteenth-century manuscript of Cicero's Paradoxa Stoicorum includes manicules, that variously stretch out fingernails, bend their fingers to cover the full length of the page, are an octopus, or wield a snake.
+For example, a 14th-century manuscript of Cicero's Paradoxa Stoicorum includes manicules that variously stretch out fingernails, stretch all of their fingers to cover the full length of a passage, are an octopus, or wield a snake.